pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Rival:**
 - Pidgeotto: HA x2
-	* If you get sand attacked swap to another pokemon and let it die
+	* If you get Sand-Attacked swap to another pokemon and let it die
 * Rat: MP
 * Kadabra: Thrash

-If you have less than 9 HP, Fight the Gentleman in [this room here](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy
+If you have less than 9 HP, fight the Gentleman in [this room](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy

 **Shopping:**
 * Buy:
 	- 3 Repels
 	- 4 Para Heals
-- MENU Before cut bush:
+- MENU before Cut bush:
   * Swap slot 1 (Potions) with Repels
   * [Rare Candy if you fought the gentleman]
   * Teach TM 11 (Bubble Beam) in slot 4